SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/index.md

 such as a request to confirm that a receipt has been signed if needed.

 The second style is to act as a client only and then loose information from terminal such as events informing that a card has been inserted or removed or display information helping the operator to see what is going on.
-Transactions that need signing is not possible but will be in a later terminal version.
-Such transactions regard cards from outside EU for which PIN may not be required.
+Transaction that need customer signing the receipt are done a bit differently.

 ### Synchronous methods